turitzinv/phase-2-final-project/README.md

 Current Packing List
 - Here your list is shown organized by item name and category.
 Deleting an item will update the JSON server to no longer include it.
-- A category filter bar is available to filter out based on category.
-- The Current Category List is shown to assist you in knowing what categories your list entails for when you want to filter.
+- A dropdown is provided in order to filter your list to show a specific category.

 # JSON Server